Chapter 11 : Year 2: The Future

 “What?
 Nobody ever bothers to tell me anything!”
 Ron muttered.
 “I’m only her brother, you’d think that she’d want me to know…”

 Harry ignored him and continued: “So I told her that I had good news too.
 I wanted her to be the first to know… that I’ve bought a flat.
 In London.”

 Ron could feel his chin drop to the floor.
 A flat?
 He was moving out?
 He couldn’t recall Harry ever mentioning anything about buying a flat.
-Why hadn’t he mentioned it?
+Why had he not mentioned it?